-- 20 The British Museum, of course, knows all about the latter: its prized Elgin Marbles, acquired (or looted?) in the early 19th Century, have been claimed by Greece since 1925.
-No country has been more forceful in its claims to cultural patrimony in recent years than Turkey, whose culture ministry has laid claims to Byzantine artworks made millennia before the establishment of the Turkish republic, and blocked loans to the Metropolitan Museum of Art, the Louvre and the Pergamon. - 25 Such nationalistic muscle-flexing not only rests on sometimes dubious historical premises, but also on a myopic understanding of culture itself, which has never confined itself to national limits.
+- The British Museum, of course, knows all about the latter: its prized Elgin Marbles, acquired (or looted?) in the early 19th Century, have been claimed by Greece since 1925.
+No country has been more forceful in its claims to cultural patrimony in recent years than Turkey, whose culture ministry has laid claims to Byzantine artworks made millennia before the establishment of the Turkish republic, and blocked loans to the Metropolitan Museum of Art, the Louvre and the Pergamon. - Such nationalistic muscle-flexing not only rests on sometimes dubious historical premises, but also on a myopic understanding of culture itself, which has never confined itself to national limits.
 So to the question "Who owns culture?" we can confidently assert the truth of one response: not the nation state.
 Cultures do not line up with the boundaries on maps. - But in the case of works of art from indigenous Australia, we are looking at a very different question.
-Here the petitioners for restitution are not the government of the Commonwealth of Australia, but rather contemporary indigenous communities whose understanding of culture, time and kinship comes into direct conflict with the imperative of the Western museum.

-This is a much harder, much more fraught debate, raising some of the biggest questions of art and politics: what does it mean to be modern?
+Here the petitioners for restitution are not the government of the Commonwealth of Australia, but rather contemporary indigenous communities whose understanding of culture, time and kinship comes into direct conflict with the imperative of the Western museum. - This is a much harder, much more fraught debate, raising some of the biggest questions of art and politics: what does it mean to be modern?
 Does all culture form part of a global heritage that should be available to everyone, even after centuries of war and colonisation?
 Must everything be presented for universal understanding, or is some knowledge correctly kept secret?

 For many indigenous Australians, the objects in the London and Canberra exhibitions are not the material remnants of past lives, but very real connections to their history and their ancestors.
 They have a point - one that museums have ignored for too long.
-It remains all too common to see cultural marked by a point - one that museum have a point - one that museum have ignored for too long.
-It remains all too common to see cultural rather than treated as a vital culture in its own right.
+It remains all too common to see cultural works by indigenous peoples treated as natural history, to be filed away with rocks and bird carcasses, rather than treated as a vital culture in its own right.
 (When I was a student of art history, I remember the shock of discovering an aboriginal Australian painting in my university's natural history museum rather than at the art gallery, even though the painting dated from 1988.)